NervanaSystems/ngraph/doc/sphinx/source/howto/index.rst

 The "How to" articles in this section explain how to do specific tasks with Intel nGraph.
-The recipes are all framework agnostic; in other words, any frontend framework that wishes to access the optimizations inherent in nGraph will either need to do these things programatically through the framework, or to provide documentation for the user who has already has decided they want to performance optimizations available through nGraph's management of custom backends.
+The recipes are all framework agnostic; in other words, any frontend framework that wishes to access the optimizations inherent in nGraph will either need to do these things programatically through the framework, or to provide documentation for the user.
+Our primary audience is users who have already decided that they want the performance optimizations available through the nGraph library's management of custom backends.

 To get started, we've provided a basic example for how to execute a computation that can runs on an nGraph backend; this is analogous to a framework bridge.